xapian/xapian-developer-guide/documentation/index.rst

 4. `The Xapian wiki`_ also contains information, including links to articles and talks that people have written about using Xapian in various ways.
-Although this isn't always official Xapian documentation, it may be helpfuil.
+Although this isn't always official Xapian documentation, it may be helpful.
 Some of it may now be quite out of date, so if something you find there doesn't work, you may want to check the official documentation to see if you can figure out how to change the advice or code you find to work with a recent